-Led by the Chair, Peter Salenieks (Cymru South Wales), and supported by the Deputy Chair, Andy Potter (Midlands), the committee comprises of a representative from each BMC Area, two reps from student clubs, two reps from national clubs, and a rep for the BMC Huts Group.
+Led by the Chair, Peter Salenieks (Cymru South Wales), the committee comprises of a representative from each BMC Area, two reps from student clubs, two reps from national clubs, and a rep for the BMC Huts Group.
 Working alongside the committee is the BMC Clubs & Volunteers Officer, Jane Thompson.

 Clubs’ Committee serves clubs as part of a wider team, working alongside the BMC office, the local Areas and other specialist committees to deliver services and promote best practice amongst clubs and their members.
 It has a voice on National Council and directly to the Board of Directors through Jonathan White, Nominated Director (BMC affiliated clubs).

 The BMC Huts Group is represented on Clubs’ Committee, and provides support to clubs who own and use mountain huts.

 The committee also works with other BMC committees including the Child Safeguarding Group, the Training, Walls and Youth committee and the Hill Walking Implementation Group.